spitz-dan-l/wreck/README.md

 Not necessarily "for the better".
 Just different.

 There is still a sense of composing commands, a sense of personal performance in "uttering".
-I really enjoy this aspect of parser IF, and I think with an interface like this it's possible to enable the player to utter much more varied and particular sorts of things.
+I really enjoy this aspect of parser IF, and I think with an interface like this it's possible to enable the player to utter more varied and particular sorts of things.
 A unique sort of poetry can be achieved.

 #### The plastic scrollback history